npryce/learn-you-a-kotlin/INSTRUCTIONS.part4.md

 Run the tests.
 They pass.
 COMMIT!

-Step 2: in SignupHttpHandler, replace sequential statements that mutate and then save with a single statement passes the result of the mutator to the save method, like:
+Step 2: in SignupHttpHandler, replace sequential statements that mutate and then save with a single statement passes the result of the mutator to the `save` method, like:

 ~~~
-sheet.sessionStarted()
-book.save(sheet)
+book.save(sheet.sessionStarted())
 ~~~

 Run the tests.
 They pass.
 COMMIT!